microsoft/static-web-apps-gallery-code-samples/README.md

 Link to the project: **[HERE]()**

-> Stacks Used: `gatsby, nodejs, azure static apps`
+> Stacks Used: `gatsby, nodejs, azure static web apps`

 ---